-The primary audience for this site remains individuals considering a career in technical communication in the United States.
+The target audience for Heroic Technical Writing is individuals pursuing (or aspiring to) a career in technical communication in the United States.
 My goal is to share some of the professional insights that you might not necessarily learn in class.
 This is not a reflection on your professors, just a fact of life.
-They’re there to teach you the mechanics of the skill, not all the stuff that happens around the person performing the skill.

 My secondary audience members are current technical communication professionals.
 Your opinions on how work is done might differ, and I’m cool with that.
-Advice shared here is coming from my multi-tasking perspective.
+My advice/insights are born out of my diverse career.

 What kind of stuff do I write?

-Here’s a good starting point: this page lists my most popular or useful blog entries as of March 2015.
-Other stuff might come up, but these cover the basics of this site:
+This page lists my most popular or useful blog entries as of March 2015.
+Other useful content might come up, but the linked page covers the basics of this site: